 Economic sanctions and export controls against Russia and Russia's aviation industry were imposed due to its invasion of Ukraine during the three months ended March 31, 2022.
 As a result of the sanctions imposed on Russian airlines, we terminated all lease agreements with Russian airlines.
 We determined that it is unlikely that we will regain possession of the aircraft and engines that had not yet been recovered from Ukraine and Russia.
-As a result, during the three six months ended March 31, 2022 June 30, 2022, we recognized an impairment charge totaling \$122.8 million \$120.0 million, net of maintenance deposits, to write-off the entire carrying value of leasing equipment assets that we did not expect to recover from Ukraine and Russia.
-As of March 31, 2023 June 30, 2023, four aircraft and one engine were still located in Ukraine and eight aircraft and seventeen engines were still located in Russia.
+As a result we recognized an impairment charge totaling \$120.0 million, net of maintenance deposits, to write-off the entire carrying value of leasing equipment assets that we did not expect to recover from Ukraine and Russia.
+As of March 31, 2024, eight aircraft and seventeen engines were still located in Russia.

 Our lessees are required to provide insurance coverage with respect to leased aircraft and engines, and we are named as insureds under those policies in the event of a total loss of an aircraft or engine.
 We also purchase insurance which provides us with coverage when our aircraft or engines are not subject to a lease or where a lessee's policy fails to indemnify us.
-The insured value of the aircraft and engines that remain in Ukraine and Russia is approximately \$274.0 million \$243.0 million.
-We intend to pursue all our claims under these policies.
+The insured value of the aircraft and engines that remain in Russia is approximately \$210.7 million.
+We intend to pursue all of our claims under these policies.
 However, the timing and amount of any recoveries under these policies are uncertain.